giyyapan/hyper-overlay/README.md

 - Default: 0.4
 - The height of Hyper Overlay when it is showing.

+#### visibleOnAllWorkspaces
+- Value: true or false
+- Default: false
+- Let Hyper window be visible in all workspaces

 ### startAlone
 - Value: true or false
 - Default: false